Skip to main content

 Characteristics

 Characteristics such as date of birth, biological sex, and blood type are static values that do not change over time.
-They return a plain string or raw integer and do not accept a days parameter.
+They return a plain string or raw integer and do not accept a days parameter, so they cannot be batched into the same call as quantity, category, or workout reads.

 if (isDespiaIOS) {